igs-jcsilva-lab/ISCA/README.md

   * threaded_global_alignment.py
 11. Run assessment to isolate the best assemblies and overall stats
   * threaded_assess_alignment.py
+12. If still have loci that could not assemble well, can send these to another round and use more sensitive Bowtie2 alignment parameters to try catch these.
+Note that running this script will essentially put the data back at the end of step 3.
+  * extact_new_round_seqs.py

 Within the util/~ directory there are a number of other post-processing scripts that can be used to analyze the results of this final step.
 * generate_alignment_stats.py - will give an overview of the output of threaded_assess_alignment.py
 * generate_histogram.py - will generate a histogram plot of the coverage found from the output of threaded_assess_alignment.py
 * generate_scatterplot.py - will generate a scatter plot (%ID v coverage) from the output of threaded_assess_alignment.py

+Dependencies:
+- Python 3 (with Biopython)
+- SPAdes 3.5>
+- Bowtie2